7 Skills Every Data Scientist Should Have

 The essential skills that you should have if you’re thinking about a career as a data scientist.

 The most important skills data scientists need are technical skills, such as maneuvering and wrangling massive amounts of data to make sense of it all.
-But there is also a need for interpersonal skills, since data scientists work collaboratively with business analysts and data analysts to conduct analysis and communicate their findings with stakeholders.
+But, you'll also need strong interpersonal skills, since data scientists work collaboratively with business analysts and data analysts to conduct analysis and communicate their findings with stakeholders.

 7 essential skills for a data scientist